minetest/minetest/doc/lua_api.md

 plus the world seed, to create world-specific noise.

 Format of `size` is `{x=dimx, y=dimy, z=dimz}`.
-The `z` component is omitted for 2D noise, and it must be must be larger than 1 for 3D noise (otherwise `nil` is returned).
+The `z` component is omitted for 2D noise, and it must be larger than 1 for 3D noise (otherwise `nil` is returned).

 For each of the functions with an optional `buffer` parameter: If `buffer` is